 Lieut.
 Alpheus T. Palmer died in Bangor in 1890 at age 68.

 During the Mexican War, he was captain of Beaver’s Spy Company, Indian, in the Texas Mounted Volunteers.
 During the Civil War he led a band of scouts throughout Kansas for the U.S. Army.
 Later Se-Ket-Tu-Ma-Quah and his friend Jesse improved the path used by the scouts and the Union Army during the war.
-Though it could have been called the Black Beaver Trail, it was instead named for Jesse and became the Chisholm Trail.
+Though it could have been called the Black Beaver Trail, it was instead named for his friend, Jesse Chisholm, and became the Chisholm Trail.

-There were consequences for Se-Ket-Tu-Ma-Quah’s work for the Union.
+There were consequences to Se-Ket-Tu-Ma-Quah’s work for the Union.
 Confederates destroyed his ranch and confiscated his crops, cattle, and horses.
 They also put out a bounty for his death, making it impossible for him to return home.
 The United States government never compensated him for the losses he incurred as a Union scout.

 Moses Emery Merrill